 - Build a mentorship program so existing members can find valuable new relationships — and learning — among your membership.

 - Host in-person events like lunch and learns and welcome events.

 While engaged members may be more likely to refer your organization to others, you don’t have to leave it to chance.
 You can maximize how many referrals you get by creating a referral program.

 According to the Wild Apricot Membership Report, 75% of organizations use this tactic and rate it higher than any other campaign.

 The idea behind a referral program is simple: provide members with a genuine incentive to refer others, and they’ll be more likely to do so.
 For example, you could give them a discount on their annual renewal up to a specific limit, e.g., 5% for every member referred, up to five.

-Hosting a free event gives prospective members who may be on the fence about signing up a sneak peek into your membership benefits without having to part with their money.
+Hosting a free event gives prospective members a sneak peek into your membership benefits without having to put any money down.